 What did I work on last week?

-What is inspiring me?
+What’s inspiring me?

-What am I going to work on this week?
+What am I working on this week?

 With my folks gone this week, I’ll probably only get into the office once or twice (I desperately need to update my notebook!), but I’m aiming for 20m a day on DIRTY BONE to keep me on-pace for a mid-October finish.
 My goal right now is to finish the rough draft by mid-October, rest it for Nov/Dec, and cold-read it again in January to plan my initial type-through.
 After that, I’m hoping I’ll get it to beta readers who can tell me if I’m batshit insane or if this thing actually has legs.
 Once I get those notes back, I’m hoping I’ll be able to whip the edits together in a few months (depending on how bad the notes are) and maybe (MAYBE?!
 PLEASE?!) get it revised and ready to submit by next fall.
 Wouldn’t that be magical?!